 When I converted from Christianity to Wicca in 1997, I began appreciating the Gulf of Mexico more than ever.
 I began to understand more about the element of water and its importance in our ecosystem and in our lives.
 Here on the Gulf Coast, it’s crucial to the economy—tourism, restaurants, fishing, hotels, real estate, even the Gulf Range that the Air Force uses in test missions.
 To me, it’s been more personal, more spiritual as I feel a part of that vastness of Nature, feel connected to the Universe and everything around me.
 It’s one of the places I feel most connected with Deity, and yes, the same Deity I knew as a Christian.
 Many times, I have felt such gratitude on these sugar-white beaches and beautiful waters for the spiritual gifts they offer that I have left little circles of rocks, shells, or feathers on the sand as a thank-you to my Higher Power.
 I count my blessings and let the tide claim my offerings.

 Now that the BP Oil Spill threatens the living, “breathing” Gulf, I find myself caught up in a sadness I cannot shed.
 Most of the Pagans I know—and many of my Christian friends—are stealing visits to the beaches for what might be a final look.
 As a Pagan, I know that Nature will re-assert itself.
 All it takes is time.
-I’ve seen this first with which flattened my beloved dunes with its powerful storm surge, and more of the same with The winds shift the sands over time, forming dunes once more, though smaller than ones built up over 20 to 30 years’ time.
+I’ve seen this first with Hurricane Opal in 1995, which flattened my beloved dunes with its powerful storm surge, and more of the same with Hurricane Ivan in 2004.
+The winds shift the sands over time, forming dunes once more, though smaller than ones built up over 20 to 30 years’ time.
 The grasses grow again on the dunes, especially with help from Nature lovers of all religions.
 And eventually, the sand and sea recover from the natural cycles of weather patterns.
 So it is with all Nature, even natural cycles that take decades or millennia to rise again.